Why Lenz

 A receipt, not an opinion.

 You can ask any chatbot whether something is true — and you’ll get a confident-sounding answer.
-But that answer draws on whatever the model absorbed during training, with no obligation to check its own claims against real sources.
+The model draws on whatever it absorbed during training, with no obligation to check its own claims against real sources.
 When it doesn’t know, it guesses.

 Lenz is built differently: